Michelle McDonough Winters

 Mary Margaret represented the 31st District in the Virginia State Senate from 1996 to 2012.
 She chaired the Senate Rules Committee and was a member of several standing committees and legislative commissions including the Virginia Housing Commission.
 She was both a member and chair of the National Conference of State Legislatures’ Committee on the Environment.
 As a member of the Arlington County Board (1983–1995), she worked on transportation issues and served on the WMATA Board of Directors.
 A former instructor at Northern Virginia Community College, Mrs. Whipple was appointed to the Arlington County School Board in 1976 and was Chair in 1978.
 She is on the Board of Trustees of the Arlington Community Foundation and an Honorary Member of the Board of Scenic Virginia.

-Laura is Director of Mission Integration and Congregational Care at Rock Spring Congregational United Church of Christ.
-Laura's work focuses on social action and mission issues and pastoral care.
-She currently serves on the Potomac Association's Justice and Witness Committee and on the steering committee of the Interfaith Power and Light.
-She has been a member of the Alliance for Human Services.
-Prior to this, she was Director, Patrick Henry Family Shelter and Housing Programs, Shelter House for six years, providing leadership, direction, and budget management for four housing programs, including emergency shelter for families of 5 or more and permanent supportive housing for families where the children were at risk of abuse or neglect.
-Laura’s work with the homeless and at-risk began in 2002 at New Hope Housing where she began as a Volunteer/Community Outreach Coordinator, then Case Manager, Senior Case Manager, and finally Director of Programs for Chronically Homeless Adults—where she managed an emergency shelter, permanent supportive housing programs, and a “housing first” program, as well as writing annual HUD grant applications.
+Laura is an associate pastor at Rock Spring Congregational United Church of Christ.
+Her work focuses on social action, mission issues, and pastoral care.
+She currently serves on the steering committee of the Interfaith Power and Light.
+She has been a member of the Alliance for Human Services and served on the Potomac Association's Justice and Witness Committee.
+Laura previously served as Director, Patrick Henry Family Shelter and Housing Programs, at Shelter House for six years.
+In that role she provided leadership, direction, and budget management for four housing programs, including emergency shelter for families of 5 or more and permanent supportive housing for families where the children were at risk of abuse or neglect.
+Laura’s work with the homeless and at-risk began in 2002 at New Hope Housing where she began as a Volunteer/Community Outreach Coordinator, then Case Manager, Senior Case Manager, and finally Director of Programs for Chronically Homeless Adults, where she managed an emergency shelter, permanent supportive housing programs, and a “housing first” program, as well as writing annual HUD grant applications.
 Laura is a member of the Virginia Interfaith Center for Public Policy and in 2015 she was a speaker at the HUD Educational Panel.
-Laura earned her BA, graduating Cum Laude, from the University of Virginia and her Masters of Divinity from Wesley Theological Seminary, graduating with honors.
+Laura earned her BA from the University of Virginia and her Masters of Divinity from Wesley Theological Seminary.

 Member and chair of the board development committee

 Martha, a native of Arlington, has worked in various organizations (primarily nonprofits) in the education and training fields.
-She currently works with The Reading Connection on training workshops and evaluation questions.
+Most recently, she worked with The Reading Connection on training workshops and evaluation questions.
 She served with the GED Testing Service as Director of Operations, working with partners in states, provinces, and territories, and with Reading Is Fundamental as a grant manager and developer of learning resources for families and childcare providers to support language and literature development of young children.
 Martha also worked for the Peace Corps and volunteered with Save the Children in Nepal.
 Her undergraduate degree is from Bryn Mawr College, and she earned an MEd from the University of Virginia.

 Member and chair of the outreach & education committee